openxla/shardy/docs/sharding_representation.md

 For example,
 [`jax.sharding.PositionalSharding` does not have one common logical mesh](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html#sharding-basics-and-the-positionalsharding-subclass).
-GSPMD currently supports that with HloSharding, where the representation can be an ordered list of devices and dimension sizes, but this can’t be represented with the [axis splitting](#axis-splitting-and-sub-axes) above.
+GSPMD currently supports that with HloSharding, where the representation can be an ordered list of devices and dimension sizes, but this can't be represented with the [axis splitting](#axis-splitting-and-sub-axes) above.

 We overcome this limitation and handle existing corner cases by defining